 To be considered for admission to the Childhood Education with English Extension major (CEN), students must have an 85% High School average or a cumulative GPA of 3.0, as well as submitted Act or SAT scores as part of the application process.

-For students currently enrolled at Buffalo State, an acceptable application to the department includes evidence that the above requirements have been me.
-A description of relevant experiences and a writing sample regarding the applicant’s experiences that have helped solidify plans to pursue teaching is required.
+For students currently enrolled at Buffalo State, an acceptable application to the department includes evidence that the above requirements have been met.
 Applications to CEN are available in Bacon 302.
 Acceptance into the department enables students to proceed through the curricular courses of their selected major.

 Childhood with English extension education majors must complete one year of college-level study of one language other than English.
 Typically, two years of high school study of one language is equivalent to one year of college-level work.

-Childhood education with English extension majors must also complete a distribution requirement of at least 6 credit hours in each of the following areas: mathematics, science, social studies, and English (not including ENG 101/CWP 101 and ENG 102/CWP 102).
+Childhood education with English extension majors must also complete a distribution requirement of at least 6 credit hours in each of the following areas: mathematics, science, social studies, and English (not including CWP 101 and CWP 102).

 English Extension Majors also complete a 30-credit-hour concentration in English as outlined in the elementary education handbook, available in Bacon 302 and the college website.